Skip to Content

 6. Tire Pressure

 Did you know that maintaining your RV’s tire pressure can profoundly affect your gas mileage?
-Properly inflated tires can boost up your RV fuel efficiency by up to 3%.
+Properly inflated tires can boost your RV fuel efficiency by up to 3%.

 There’s usually a sticker in your door frame that shows what tire pressure you should use.
 Or, you can check your user’s manual.